-Asana Steps Precaution Benefits Revolve the rib cage towards the ceiling Look up from underneath the left armpit towards the ceiling hold the position for 5-15 breaths Inhale and come back to the original position Pada Hastasana Final Astasana The english name for Pada Hastasanaisgorilla pose or hand under foot pose.
-It is the third pose of Surya Namaskar or sun salutation technique.
-The gorilla position The gorilla pose can be performed using the following basic steps: 1.
+Asana Steps Precaution Benefits Revolve the rib cage towards the ceiling Look up from underneath the left armpit towards the ceiling hold the position for 5-15 breaths Inhale and come back to the original position Pada Hastasana Final Alexandric The gorilla position The gorilla pose can be performed using the following basic steps: 1.
 Stand erect on a Yoga mat hip - distance apart 2.
 Exhale and fold forward at the hips keeping the back straight 3.
 Reach down with the hands and slid the fingers under the feet 4.
 Resting the palms under the feet, lift the head, lengthen the spine and look forward 5.
 Breathe out, bend forward with the chest on the thighs 6.
 Hold the pose for 5-6 breaths The asana should not be performed under the following conditions: 1.
 In case of severe back problems and spinal disorder 2.
 In the case of high blood pressure 3.
 It should not be performed in case an individual is suffering from ulcer 4.
-People suffering from heart problems should not practice the asana The benefits of performing PadaHastasana are as follows: 1.
+People suffering from heart problems should not practice the The benefits of performing PadaHastasana are as follows: 1.
 Increases flexibility 2.
 Stimulates the functioning of the pineal and adrenal glands 3.
 It activates the energy zones that rest at the spine 4.
 Performing the asana provides relief from physical and mental exhaustion 5.
 The asana speeds up the process of digestion 6.
 The asana is helpful in removing fat from the abdomen